Battle of Khadki: Maratha Confederacy in decline

 The Second Anglo-Maratha War proved disastrous for the Maratha Confederacy.
-Due to titular figureheads that were Chhatrapatis and Peshwas, the Maratha Sardars took advantage of the reduced strength and command of the Chhatrapatis and Peshwas over Maharashtra and the Maratha Confederacy started to decline.
+Due to titular figureheads that were Chhatrapati and Peshwa, the Maratha Sardars took advantage of the reduced strength and command of the Chhatrapatis and Peshwas over Maharashtra and the Maratha Confederacy started to decline.
 The Confederacy was in very high debt due to battles and governance, and was not receiving any income from taxes, since the Sardars were corrupt and were keeping the money to themselves.
-Mahadji Scindia did restore the Maratha authority in Northern India with the help of his cavalry, French-trained gunners, and artillery.
+Mahadaji Shinde did restore the Maratha authority in Northern India with the help of his cavalry, French-trained gunners, and artillery.
 Mahadji comprehensively defeated the British forces in the First Anglo-Maratha War, but after his death in 1794, the Maratha Sardars weren't capable of fighting off the British.
-Though leaders like Mudhoji II Bhonsle and Daulatrao Scindia did put up a valiant effort.
-But after the death of Mahadji Scindia, the Maratha confederacy had fallen into a state of constant decline.
+Though leaders like Mudhoji II Bhonsle and Daulat Rao Sindhia did put up a valiant effort.
+But after the death of Mahadaji Shinde, the Maratha confederacy had fallen into a state of constant decline.

 Armies

-The Maratha Army consisted of Huzurat or Sarkari Fauz and had the following Generals when the battle began: Bapu Gokhale, assisted by Anandrao Babar, Vithalrao Vinchurkar, assisted by Rajwade, Govindrao Ghorpade Mudholkar, Tryambakrao Rethrekar, Shaikh Miraj, Dafle, Bahirji Shitole-Deshmukh, Mor Dixit, assisted by Sardar Kokare, Sardar Appa Desai Nipankar, assisted by Sardar Pandhare, Sardar Naropant Apte, Sardar Yashwantrao Ghorpade Sondurkar, Sardar Wamanrao Raaste, Sardar Chintamanrao Patwardhan, assisted by Bapu Narayan Bhave Ramdurgkar, Sardar Mutalik on behalf of Pant Pratinidhi, Sardar Naik Anjurkar, Sardar Purandare, and Sardar Nagarkar, assisted by Moreshwar Kanitkar, Sardar Raghoji Salve.
+The Maratha army consisted of Huzurat or Sarkari Fauz and had the following Generals when the battle began: Bapu Gokhale, assisted by Anandrao Babar, Vithalrao Vinchurkar, assisted by Rajwade, Govindrao Ghorpade Mudholkar, Tryambakrao Rethrekar, Shaikh Miraj, Dafle, Bahirji Shitole-Deshmukh, Mor Dixit, assisted by Sardar Kokare, Sardar Appa Desai Nipankar, assisted by Sardar Pandhare, Sardar Naropant Apte, Sardar Yashwantrao Ghorpade Sondurkar, Sardar Wamanrao Raaste, Sardar Chintamanrao Patwardhan, assisted by Bapu Narayan Bhave Ramdurgkar, Sardar Mutalik on behalf of Pant Pratinidhi, Sardar Naik Anjurkar, Sardar Purandare, and Sardar Nagarkar, assisted by Moreshwar Kanitkar, Sardar Raghoji Salve.
 All these sardars (the equivalent of Earls or Dukes) had both cavalry and infantry.
 The army's Artillery was led by Laxmanrao Panshe and his nephew.

 The East India Company's force here was led by Lieutenant Colonel Charles Barton Burr, 7th Regiment Native Infantry, who marched to Khadki on 1 November, and Captain John Ford, Dapooree Battalion, who marched towards on 4 November.

 Bapu Gokhale commanded a total force of 28,000 men (20,000 horse and 8,000 infantry) with 20 guns.
 The British force numbered only 3,000, of whom 2,000 were cavalry and 1,000 infantry, with 8 guns.